driconrikus/koronet-test/README.md

-# Koronet Full-Stack Application
+# Koronet Backend Service and Infrastructure

-This repository contains a full-stack application demonstrating a web server with a relational database (PostgreSQL), an in-memory data store (Redis), and a comprehensive monitoring solution using Prometheus and Grafana, all deployed on AWS Elastic Container Service (ECS) using Terraform and managed with a GitHub Actions CI/CD pipeline.
+This repository contains a robust backend service with a relational database (PostgreSQL), an in-memory data store (Redis), and a comprehensive monitoring solution using Prometheus and Grafana, all deployed on AWS Elastic Container Service (ECS) using Terraform and managed with a GitHub Actions CI/CD pipeline.
+This project provides the core backend and operational infrastructure required for a full-stack application.

 ## Table of Contents